 Unless pre-arranged with editors, contributors are not paid.
-We can offer a byline and a 1-2 sentence bio (with a link or two) at the bottom of the post.
+We can offer a byline and a 1-2 sentence bio (with a link) at the bottom of the post.
 We work hard to share these posts across the Web, which helps get visibility for both you and us.

 In addition to being published on our blog, we often include posts in our weekly newsletter, which goes out to tens of thousands of Brazenites.
 Not bad exposure, right?

 A sentence or two about you, plus a link to your website, Twitter handle or wherever you want to send readers.
 Please send your bio with your post.
 PLEASE DO NOT SEND A BIO THAT’S LONGER THAN TWO SENTENCES.
 (Yes, that’s our yelling voice.)

 This isn’t your mom’s career advice blog.
 Our goal is to be different – more exciting, forward-looking and outside-the-box – than the dozens of other career blogs out there.
 If your post idea could work for all of those other blogs, it’s probably not right for Brazen.

 Content should appeal to the demographics of our readership: ambitious young and mid-career professionals in a variety of industries around the globe.
 Be helpful.
 Give advice.
 Offer an opinion.

 - Career and life hacks

 If your post doesn’t fall into one of these categories, that doesn’t mean it’s not a good fit!
 We love original ideas.
 Talk to us about what you’re thinking.